 - Transient sleep disturbances.

 Before focusing just on these issues, there can be a number of other sleep related problems that are not based in developed behaviours.
 For example, if your child snores or has pauses in breathing with sleep, this should be discussed with your doctor, because it may be a sign of a different condition known as sleep disordered breathing.
-We are planning to talk more about this topic at a later date, but would like to focus on behavioral sleep problems in this article.
+We are planning to talk more about this topic at a later date, but would like to focus on behavioural sleep problems in this article.

 Behavioural insomnia can happen in young children age 0 to 5 years and can also continue until the child is older.
 If your child has a Behavioural type insomnia, you may be asking yourself the “Why wont my child sleep?”
 Your child might be refusing to go to sleep, take long time for your child to fall asleep, or start waking up during the night.
 Behavioural Insomnia is thought to be caused by unhealthy habits during the evenings that are coinciding with when sleep should start.
 Parents may also have difficulties setting limits or effectively disciplining their child when it comes to sleep, which may contribute to Behavioural Insomnia.